telekom/bdd-web-app/readme.md

 }
 ```

-Your can run this class as a junit class.
+You can run this class as a JUnit class.
 If you want to integrate the test execution into your maven-lifecycle, then add this to your pom.xml:

 ```xml